 The CB2 Receptors

 CB2 receptors are found in your spleen, tonsils, thymus, immune cells, monocytes, macrophages, B&T cells, and microglia.
-Most of us have no idea what these things in our body are, but these receptors keep them in homeostasis.
+Most of us have no idea what these things in our bodies are, but these receptors keep them in homeostasis.

 When cannabinoids such as CBD activate the CB2 receptors, it can have an effect on your entire body including: